Dallas Felony DWI Lawyer

 DWI Charged as a Felony in Texas

-Although a Texas DWI is often charged as a misdemeanor, there are several circumstances where a person can face a felony charge--even for a first-time offense.
-A felony DWI is punishable by fines worth tens of thousands of dollars, a lengthy driver’s license suspension period, and even imprisonment.
+Although a Texas DWI is often charged as a misdemeanor, there are several circumstances where a person can face a felony charge – even for a first-time offense.
+A felony DWI is punishable by tens of thousands of dollars in fines, a lengthy driver’s license suspension period, and even imprisonment.
 To avoid serious criminal penalties, it is in your best interest to hire a skilled felony DWI lawyer immediately for your defense.

 If you or a loved one has been arrested for a felony DWI in Dallas, Scott H. Palmer, P.C. can protect your rights and freedom.
-Attorney Scott Palmer is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization, a distinguishment earned by only five percent of all lawyers in the state.
+Attorney Scott Palmer is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization, a distinction earned by only 5% of all lawyers in the state.
 For more than two decades, he has successfully handled hundreds of criminal cases, including various DWI charges.

 Contact us today to schedule a confidential consultation.